The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 Okay.

-The third question is what do you think of the effect what do you think the effective racism is?
+The third question is, what do you think the effect of this racism is?

-They want to divide us in these in in these ways.
+They want to divide us in these ways.

-And if you can position yourself as the as the referee or as the arbitrator of of all of this, then you can see to it that the game never ends.
+And if you can position yourself as the referee or as the arbitrator of all of this, then you can see to it that the game never ends.

 You can see to it that there's always somebody being discriminated against, needing federal action, always somebody being mistreated, requiring a big government to come in and save the day, which it never does, by the way.